shivammathur/setup-php/README.md

 If this action helped you.

+- To support this project subscribe on [Patreon](https://www.patreon.com/shivammathur "Shivam Mathur Patreon") or sponsor using [Paypal](https://www.paypal.me/shivammathur "Shivam Mathur PayPal").
 - Please star the project and share it with the community.
 - If you blog, write about your experience of using this action.
-- Please support me with a [Patreon](https://www.patreon.com/shivammathur "Shivam Mathur Patreon") subscription or a contribution using [Paypal](https://www.paypal.me/shivammathur "Shivam Mathur PayPal") so that I'm able to actively maintain this project.
 - If you need any help using this, please contact me using [Codementor](https://www.codementor.io/shivammathur "Shivam Mathur Codementor")

 ## :bookmark: Dependencies